WesVleuten/gitflow/README.md

 ---

 ## Commits
 For each change you make you would want to commit.
 Commiting and pushing ensures your changes will not be lost, the changes will be pushed onto github and stored.
-Please make sure you commit as often as you can and make the commit message descriptive
+Please make sure you commit as often as you can and make the commit message descriptive.

+Please make sure that the files you add to the repository are not related to your IDE or compiled versions of the code.

 [back to top](#table-of-contents)